shivharis/turtlebot3_wiki/docs/source/turtlebot3/pc_software.rst

 ROS needs IP addresses to communicate between the turtlebot and the remote PC.

-Type the next to find out each IP addresses being used.
+Type the next to find out each used IP addresses.

 .. code-block:: bash

   ifconfig

-The rectangled text is the IP address of being used platform.
+Rectangled text is the IP address of the remote PC.

-Do the following to set the IP address on each platform for the ROS communication.
+Do the following.

 .. code-block:: bash